The USAF Is Finally Ditching The Last Of Its Cold War Revolvers For New Semi-Auto Pistols

 The M15 itself is a good, proven design that Smith & Wesson originally introduced in 1949 as the K-38 Combat Masterpiece.
 The company subsequently renamed it the Model 15 as part of a rebranding of its guns in the 1950s.
 It was a shorter barrel version of the K-38 Target Masterpiece, or Model 14.

 Both of these handguns were derivatives of the older Model 10, which the company first began making in 1899.
 Between 2009 and 2011, Smith & Wesson discontinued production of all three of these revolvers, among others, but their continued popularity led to a commercial comeback as part of a “Classics” line.
 The company still sells a variant of the Model 10 more than a century after it first appeared on the market.

 The M15, as well as other related Smith & Wesson revolvers, saw widespread use across the U.S. military, but the Air Force became a particularly prolific user.
 The first Air Force unit to receive the guns was the Strategic Air Command (SAC) Elite Guard, which was in charge of protecting SAC's Headquarters and its commander General Curtis E. LeMay.
 But it soon became the primary weapon for the Air Police, the Air Force name for its military police units at the time.
 In 1966, these elements became known as Security Police and then, in 1997, they received a new name, Security Forces.

 The revolvers also subsequently became the default sidearm for combat aircraft crews and went into pilot survival kits.
-The service even introduced its own more power, higher velocity .38 caliber cartridge, called the PGU-12/B, in the 1960s.
+The service even introduced its own more powerful, higher velocity .38 caliber cartridge, called the PGU-12/B, in the 1960s.

 In the 1970s, as the U.S. military as a whole began to consider switching to 9mm handguns, which would eventually lead to the adoption of the M9, the Air Force looked into converting M15s to this caliber.
 As of 1974, the service still had 100,000 of these revolvers in its armories.